mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

 The original text in RFC7050 defined a DNSSEC-based mechanism for validating the DNS64 resolver with necessary complication to determine the name needed for validation.
 When TLS-based encrypted DNS protocols are used, there is already a name for the resolver known, which removes this complication.
+This name can even be dynamically discovered from the network which advertises the DNS64 server by using DNR {{!RFC9463}} so that no preconfiguration of nodes is required to do proper TLS server authentication of the DNS64 resolver.

 As of this writing, there is wide support for TLS-based encrypted DNS protocols, whereas there is little support for DNSSEC validation which is left to the resursive resolver to perform.

 ## Relationship to RFC8880